pajhiwo/python_help/Multithreading_multiprocessing.md

 ## Multithreading and multiprocessing
-ou can use `threading` if your program is network bound or `multiprocessing` if it's CPU bound
+use `threading` if your program is network bound / IO or `multiprocessing` if it's CPU bound

 ### Process